The Food and Drug Administration predicts juridical draft allowing cultivation of hemp in March 2020

 The FDA drafts the amendment in November and experts predict the new law to be in effect around March 2020, the secretary-general added.

-Following this plan of action, Thailand will further legalize hemp by 2020, especially for local farmers and textile manufacturers.
+Following this plan of action, Thailand will further legalize hemp by 2020, for research and medicine making, as well as for local farmers and textile manufacturers.

 To learn more about the cannabis & hemp market in Thailand here.